 Budget Places to Stay in Varanasi: Best Guesthouses and Hostels

-- On The Ghat By Howdy Hostels: Located in the middle of Assi Ghat and Dashashwamedh Ghat, this hostel is located on the Ghat with rooftop terrace feature.
+- On The Ghat By Howdy Hostels: Located in the middle of Assi Ghat and Dashashwamedh Ghat, this hostel is located on the Ghat with a rooftop terrace feature.

 - Ganpati Guesthouse: Very Popular and comfortable option at Meer Ghat which is close to Kashi Vishwanath temple.
 The basic rooms are cheap but decorative rooms are more expensive.